 Course Code MECH ENG 3106 Course Mechatronics II Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 3014 Assumed Knowledge MECH ENG 2101, MECH ENG 2019 Restrictions BE(Mechatronic) and associated double and combined degree students only Course Description This course will equip students with the necessary knowledge in programmable logic controller (PLC) technology to solve problems related to mechatronic systems.
 PLC is a robust automation controller that is extensively used in industry.
 Small-group projects and case studies will be used to provide important hands-on experience with PLC based projects.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Develop basic programming skills with PLCs; 2 Demonstrate an understanding of data types, CPU memory, I/O; 3 Demonstrate the ability to program automation processes using PLCs; 4 Have the ability to control simple devices such as motors and cylinders using PLCs.
-5 Have a good understanding of the architecture of Micro-controller systems; 6 Be able to design a simple real-time Micro-controller system.
+1 Develop basic programming skills with PLCs; 2 Demonstrate an understanding of data types, CPU memory, I/O; 3 Demonstrate the ability to program automation processes using PLCs; 4 Demonstrate the ability to control simple devices such as motors and cylinders using PLCs; 5 Explan the architecture of Micro-controller systems; and 6 Design a simple real-time Micro-controller system.